 Morning Medications: Your child may take all morning medications including blood pressure medications, blood thinners (if you have not been instructed to stop these by our office), methadone, and anti-seizure medications with sips of water 3 hours prior to the procedure or earlier.
+Do not take any chewable vitamins or supplements.
 If your child has diabetes, contact your monitoring provider for further direction on insulin and/or blood sugar management.

 Continue the Clear Liquid Diet up to 3 hours prior to your procedure, then stop drinking.
-Avoid red liquids, dairy products, protein shakes, alcoholic beverages, chewing tobacco and illicit drugs.
+Avoid red liquids, alcoholic beverages, dairy products, protein shakes, cream broths, juice with pulp, products containing oil, chewing tobacco and illicit drugs.
 Use of these will result in your procedure being cancelled.

-- 3 hours prior: - o STOP consuming all solids and liquids. - o Do not take anything by mouth during this time. - o Allow extra time to travel to the procedure as your child may need to stop and use a restroom along the way.
+• 3 hours prior:

+- o STOP consuming all solids and liquids. - o Do not take anything by mouth during this time. - o Allow extra time to travel to the procedure as your child may need to stop and use a restroom along the way.